Aronnax9000/Vega816/README.md

 If an offset 0-6 is added to A1-A3, (leaving A0 as found), then the vector fetched will be as shown above, going forward from IRQ0.

 ### Effect of Vector Pull Rewrite in Emulation (65C02) Mode
-The 6502's IRQ vector, like its 65816 counterpart, has 0x111x in the last nybble, so it is detected by the Vector Pull Rewrite Shim, which provides a copy of the E bit to any attached Vector Pull Rewrite Controller.
+The 6502's IRQ vector, like its 65816 counterpart, has 0x111x in the last nybble, so it is detected by the Vector Pull Rewrite Shim.
 ```
 $FFFA NMI
 $FFFC RESB